Welcome to the Drexel University's Chapter of Psi Chi website!

 The aims of Psi Chi are summarized in two Greek words: Psyche, suggesting "mind" or scholarship, symbolizes enrichment of the mind; Chi, meaning "hands," symbolizes fellowship and research.

-Students become members by joining the chapter at the school where they are enrolled.
-Psi Chi chapters are operated by student officers and faculty advisors.
-Together they select and induct the members and carry out the goals of the Society.
-All chapters register their inductees at the national office, where the membership records are preserved for reference purposes.
+Currently enrolled Drexel students can become members by joining the chapter at Drexel University.
+The chapter is operated by elected student officers and a faculty advisor, Dr. Ludo Scheffer.
+Together they select and induct members and carry out the goals of the Society.
+All inductees are registered through the national office, where the membership records are preserved for reference purposes.
 The total number of memberships preserved at the national office during the first 66 years is over 187,000.
 Many of these members have gone on to achieve distinguished careers in psychology.

 Click here for the official Psi Chi National website.